Frequently asked questions

 The second fastest option is F-Droid.

-F-Droid builds Catima from the publicly available source code and runs several scripts over it to ensure it is completely Open Source.
+F-Droid builds Catima from the publicly available source code.
 An app update tends to be available between 3 and 6 days after release.

 The slowest option is Google Play.
 The reason for this is two-fold.

 The first part of the reason is that there are many Google Play users and most of them need a lot more handholding and are a lot less patient and kind than F-Droid and IzzyOnDroid users.
 So, to prevent my mailbox from exploding if I ever accidentally release a buggy version I only roll it out to 10% of users per day.

 The second part is that Google’s review process is very inconsistent in speed, sometimes they review within 24 hours, other times they take very long.
 Currently, the longest they have taken to review an update is 16 days (as of October 7th, 2022).

 I don’t like the new version, how do I downgrade?

 Every release ever made is available on GitHub Releases.
 Choose the version you want and download the attached .apk file.

 Do note that Android does not allow downgrading apps and requires you to uninstall the current version you have installed.
 To prevent data loss, make sure you export your database before your uninstall.

 Smartwatch support in Catima is still quite limited.
 Currently only a few smartwatches are supported through Gadgetbridge.

 Wear OS smartwatches are not currently supported because Google has made the necessary libraries for it closed source.
 This will likely need an external app to support it.
 It is tracked here.